-- I/O metrics are not available on some systems, including Cray systems. - CPU instruction metrics are only available on x86 64 systems. - Thread activity is not sampled while a process is inside an MPI call with a duration spanning multiple samples.
+- I/O metrics are not available on some systems, including Cray systems. - CPU instruction metrics are only available on x86_64 systems. - Thread activity is not sampled while a process is inside an MPI call with a duration spanning multiple samples.
 This can appear as "uncategorized" (white) time in the Application activity bar, when in the Pthread view.
 The uncategorized time coincides with long running MPI calls. - Linaro MAP and Linaro Performance Reports do not support code that spawns new processes, such as fork, exec and MPI_Comm_spawn.
 In these cases, Linaro MAP and Linaro Performance Reports only profile the original process. - Linaro Performance Reports might fail to finalize a profiling session if the cores are oversubscribed on AArch64 architectures.
 For example, this occurs when attempting to profile a 64 process MPI program on a machine with only 8 cores.
-This appears as a hang after finishing a profile. - Linaro MAP displays a warning when running OpenMP programs compiled with PGI 20.3 or earlier.
-"Another OpenMP runtime library has been detected in this application..."
-This warning relates to earlier versions of PGI implementing a subset of OpenMP.
-Upgrade to PGI 20.4 or later.
+This appears as a hang after finishing a profile. - When Linaro Performance Reports needs to access another machine as part of starting MPICH 3 or Intel MPI it attempts to use the ssh secure shell by default.
+However, this might not always be appropriate if ssh is disabled or running on a different port to the default port 22.
+If startup fails, see Connecting to compute nodes and remote programs (remote-exec). - Linaro MAP and Linaro Performance Reports might fail to finish a profiling session if an MPI application exits using a means other than MPI_Finalize.
+In this case, try setting FORGE_JOB_EXIT_TIMEOUT_MS to ten minutes, to increase the amount of time MAP has to finish profiling. - When profiling a program where it or it's libraries wrap dlsym/dlopen calls (such as MVAPICH2-GDR), there is a chance that the Linaro MAP sampler library will get stuck in a loop.
+In this case, try statically linking the Linaro MAP sampler library instead.
+See Static linking for more details.